ADM-3A

-The ADM-3A was an influential early video display terminal, introduced in 1976.
-It was manufactured by Lear Siegler and had a 12-inch screen displaying 12 or 24 lines of 80 characters.
+The ADM-3A is an early influential video display terminal, introduced in 1976.
+It was manufactured by Lear Siegler and has a 12-inch screen displaying 12 or 24 lines of 80 characters.
 It set a new industry low single unit price of $995.
 Its "dumb terminal" nickname came from some of the original trade publication advertisements.
-It quickly became commercially successful because of the rapid increase of computer communications speeds, and because of new minicomputer systems released to the market which required inexpensive operator consoles.
+It quickly became commercially successful because of the rapid increase of computer communications speeds, and because of new minicomputer and microcomputer systems released to the market which required inexpensive operator consoles.

 History

 Lear Siegler, Inc. (LSI) manufactured its first video display terminal in 1972 – the 7700A.

 In 1973, LSI hired a new head of engineering, Jim Placak.
 He and his team created the ADM-1 later that year.
 It set a new pricing low in the industry at $1,500.
 Its lower cost was primarily due to a unique single printed circuit board design.
 In early 1973 the LSI division in Anaheim, California that manufactured these and other products hired a management team for this product line – a VP, national sales manager, and one regional sales manager – for the western region.
 The ADM-1 was followed by the ADM-2 in early '74.
-It had expanded functionality and a detached keyboard.
+It has expanded functionality compared to the ADM-1 and a detached keyboard.

 The initials "ADM" were referred to as meaning "American Dream Machine" in some advertising.

 ADM-3

-The ADM-3 followed and the first manufactured units were introduced at 1975 National Computer Conference in Anaheim, Calif., May 19–22, 1975, in booth 2348 at a price of $995.
-Its innovative wave soldered single board design, which included the keyboard and all connectors, was packaged in an original clam shell enclosure.
+The ADM-3 followed, and the first manufactured units were introduced at 1975 National Computer Conference in Anaheim, Calif., May 19–22, 1975, in booth 2348 at a price of $995.
+Its innovative wave soldered single board design, which includes the keyboard and all connectors, is packaged in an original clam shell enclosure.

-Within weeks of the launch of the ADM-3, Cagan started to book very large orders.
+Within weeks of the launch of the ADM-3, Dennis Cagan, Western Regional Sales Manager, started to book very large orders.
 Its 'Dumb Terminal' nickname came from some of the original trade publication ads, and quickly caught on industry wide.
 Due to two emerging trends, the device immediately became the best selling in the industry.
 Computer communications speeds were rapidly increasing, and a wave of general purpose and dedicated single application minicomputer systems were hitting the market from dozens of manufacturers.
 These required inexpensive operator consoles that could match the speeds.
 With no fast low cost printers available, the ADM-3 (painted in a variety of custom colors for the OEMs) became the de facto standard.
 By December 20, 1976, the widely used Teletype Model 33 KSR electromechanical printing terminal, which could only print ten characters per second, sold for $895 or $32/month, while the ADM-3, which could display up to 1,920 characters per second, went for $995 or $36/month.
+The ADM-3 was also offered in kit form and sold in computer hobby stores for $840-$875.